 1. 90% of your wrinkles are caused by the sun.

 Jill Scalisi, CEO of Scalisi Skincare, said, “Most people know they should use sunscreen.
 A few people know that 90% of your wrinkles are caused by the sun.
-But what many don’t know is these UV rays are present with equal strength year round AND go through glass.
+But what many don’t know is these UV rays are present with equal strength year-round AND go through glass.
 So it is just as important to wear sunscreen in December when you are riding in a car or sitting in your office near a window as it is to sit on the beach in the summer.”

 – Make sure to always keep an SPF 30 or higher beach umbrella in your car and use it whenever you are sitting out in the sun.

 2. Sun protective swimwear is a must.

-“Ahhhh!
-Sun protective swimwear is a must for redheads!
-The beach and pool are extremely intense UV environment because the UV rays bounce off the water and sand.
+“Sun protective swimwear is a must for redheads!
+The beach and pool are extremely intense UV environments because the UV rays bounce off the water and sand.
 UV exposure leads directly to skin cancer and melanomas.
 Kids’ skin is particularly sensitive to the sun so UPF 50+ swimwear (especially rashguard swim shirts protecting the back and neck) have to be worn,” says Betsy Johnson from SwimZip.

 3. Daily consumption of tomato paste helps neutralize the harmful effects of UV damage.

-4. Avoid being outside from 10-2:30PM.
+4. Avoid being outside from 10 AM – 3 PM.

-“Avoid running outside from the hours of 10 am to 2:30pm when the UV index is the highest.
-Adults should always wear hat and large shades on the beach and sunscreen should be applied every 40 minutes while outside and every 20 minutes while on the beach.”
+“Avoid running outside from the hours of 10 AM to 3 PM –– when the UV index is the highest,” shares Dr. Hooman Khorasani, Chief of the Division of Dermatologic & Cosmetic Surgery at Mount Sinai Health SystemChief.
+“Adults should always wear hats and large shades.
+Sunscreen should be applied every 40 minutes while outside and every 20 minutes while on the beach.”

 5. Wear Vitamin C serum underneath sunscreen.

 A Skin Authority skin coach has a favorite tip to boost your sun protection, “Wear a Vitamin C serum underneath your SPF.
-Combining the C and the Sunscreen will boost the protective power against the UV rays.”
+Combining the C and the sunscreen will boost the protective power against the UV rays.”

-6. Wear two layers of sunscreen every day.
+6. Wear two layers of sunscreen…every day.

-7. Use lip balm that includes a 30 SPF or higher.
+7. Use a lip balm that includes 30 SPF or higher.

-Keep safe, redheads and Rock it like a Redhead!
+Stay sun safe and Rock it like a Redhead!